xebia/aws-iac-analyzer/README.md

 4. On the "Specify stack details" page.
 Enter or change the stack name, then:
    - Change the stack parameters as needed.
 Check the [CloudFormation Configuration Parameters](#cloudFormation-configuration-parameters) section below for details

-   > **Note:** By default, the stack deploys with a Private Application Load Balancer (internal) without authentication enabled.
-If you choose to make the ALB public (internet-facing), it's strongly recommended to also enable authentication to properly secure your application.
+   > **Note:** By default, the stack deploys with a Public Application Load Balancer (internet-facing) without authentication enabled.
+It's strongly recommended to enable authentication to properly secure your internet-facing application.

    - Choose "Next" until reaching the "Review" page and choose "Submit".